 Another aspect that is unique to the hands and feet on a body is the excessively developed horny layer of skin.
 No, your hands don’t want to get down ya dirty, or maybe they do?
 The horney layer is another name for the uppermost layer of your epidermis, the stratum corneum.

-The stratum corneum (which will be called the horney layer from here out because…I am like a teenager at heart) is made up of all those dead skin cells that are slowly sloughing off when new ones are made.
+The stratum corneum (which will be called the horney layer from here out because…I am a teenager at heart) is made up of all those dead skin cells that are slowly sloughing off when new ones are made.
 The skin all over your body is always dying but there is a greater sloughing that happens on your hands and feet because they are constantly in use.

 One other aspect of these areas on your body is an additional layer of skin called the stratum lucidum.